uclab-potsdam/scienceforukraine/public/pages/mtg.md

 Applicants must meet **all** of the following conditions:

 - be a **young scholar**, defined as:
-  - a currently enrolled doctoral student, or
+  - a currently enrolled PhD or doctoral student, or
-  - a researcher within **5 years** of obtaining their highest academic degree (PhD or equivalent);
+  - a researcher within **5 years** of obtaining their doctor of science (PhD or equivalent);
 - be actively involved in research;
 - be affiliated (paid or unpaid) with an eligible Ukrainian organisation, including:
   - Ukrainian universities,